Sukhveer97/ML-Projects/README.md

 Welcome!
 This repository is full of my current machine learning projects.
 My programming language of choice is primarily Python, I work in IPython notebooks such as Google Colab and Jupyter Notebook.

-* What to expect in this repository:
+* What kind of content to expect in this repository:
+  - Classification problems
-  - Image classification
+  - CNN's
-  - CNN
+  - RNN's
   - Regression problems
   - Time-series
   - Prediction algorithms